-Article 80 of Saudi Labor Law provides 9 special scenarios under which an employer can terminate a workman without paying End of Service Benefits, pending salaries, or notice period.
+Article 80 of Saudi Labor Law provides 9 special scenarios under which an employer can terminate a workman without paying End of Service Benefits, or notice period.
 However, you are still entitled to be paid the pending salaries.

 Article 80 of the Saudi Labor Law

 If a worker assaults employer or any of his representatives during the work or by reason of work, the employer can terminate him under Article 80 (1).

 Employee fails to perform his duties